 Journal of Composite Materials does not currently accept supplemental files.

 Journal of Composite Materials adheres to the SAGE Vancouver reference style.
-Review the guidelines on SAGE Vacouver to ensure your manuscript conforms to this reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.